 Portion: Makes the same as 1 tin

-* 100g of dried beans will make approx 250g grams when cooked.
-To cook the beans: Soak beans overnight or for at least 6 hours.
+* I prefer to cook beans from dried – but if time is of the essence, use a 400g tin/packet/jar of cooked beans ensuring they have no horrible additives.
+To cook beans from dried, soak 100g beans overnight or for at least 6 hours.
 After soaking, drain, rinse and pour into a saucepan add plenty of water.
 Bring to the boil.
 Skim off scum.
 Refresh the water and add a scant ¼ teaspoon of salt (ideally rock or sea).
 Bring back to the boil.
 Then turn down the heat to its lowest setting and simmer slowly for 40 minutes.
 Check half-way through – and if necessary add more water.

 Dried beans are typically sold in bags of 500g – if you have a very large pan, you could cook 500g which will provide you with 1,250g of cooked to freeze or make a super large batch of baked beans.